Citi is an advertising partner.

 The Citi Double Cash Card is worth it for those who want a simple process for earning a flat rate of cash back on all of their spending.
 There are no gimmicks, caveats or special categories to track.

-Essentially, it’s designed to reward people who spend on the card and then pay down their purchases, which lets you easily earn up to 2 percent back in cash and without any limits.
+Essentially, it’s designed to reward people who spend on the card and then pay down their purchases, which lets you easily earn 2 percent cash back and without any limits.
 For some, the simplicity is just too good to pass up.

 Additional benefits

-In addition to the long intro APR and newer welcome offer, the card offers a few other benefits, like $0 fraud liability, 24-hour fraud protection, identity theft services and access to Citi Entertainment.
+In addition to the long intro APR on balance transfers, the card offers benefits like $0 fraud liability, 24-hour fraud protection, identity theft services and access to Citi Entertainment.

 Redemption options